AckerlyXu/heima/articles/virtual-machines/windows/sap-deployment-guide.md

 Setting up an Azure virtual machine for SAP software deployment involves multiple steps and resources.
 Before you start, make sure that you meet the prerequisites for installing SAP software on Windows virtual machines in Azure.

 ### Local computer
-To manage Windows or Linux VMs, you can use a PowerShell script and the Azure portal preview.
+To manage Windows or Linux VMs, you can use a PowerShell script and the Azure Portal.
 For both tools, you need a local computer running Windows 7 or a later version of Windows.
 If you want to manage only Linux VMs and you want to use a Linux computer for this task, you can use Azure CLI.

 ### Internet connection
 To download and run the tools and scripts that are required for SAP software deployment, you must be connected to the Internet.
 The Azure VM that is running the Azure Enhanced Monitoring Extension for SAP also needs access to the Internet.
 If the Azure VM is part of an Azure virtual network or on-premises domain, make sure that the relevant proxy settings are set, as described in [Configure the proxy][deployment-guide-configure-proxy].